nathemmanuel/alx-zero_day/README.md

-My first unguarded ALX project
+# My first unguarded ALX project

+The primary language used was the shell